7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 #### Azure Firewall

 Azure Firewall is a managed, stateful firewall and cloud-based network security service that protects your Azure Virtual Network resources.
 Allows creating, enforcement and logging appplication and network connectivity policies across subscriptions and Vnets.
 It integrates with Azure Monitor for logging and analytics.
-- By default denys all trafficthrough your virtual network - protection from bad actors,  stupidity and blind spots
+- By default denies all traffic through your virtual network - protection from bad actors,  stupidity and blind spots
 - It has a static public IP address
 - Can span multiple availability zones for increased availability during deployment and unrestricted in scalabilty
 - Limit outbound HTTP/S traffic or Azure SQL traffic to a specified list of fully qualified domain names (FQDN) including wild cards